-Phase 1a - Given the timetable for commitment of funding on the social rented housing component of the affordable housing requirement and the desire to 'bank' the affordable housing provision for later phases it will form part of Phase 1.

-Phase 1b - To minimise initial infrastructure costs and offset the sale of land at below open market value to the Registered Social Landlord, it is proposed to construct nine dwellings fronting onto Windermere Road.

-Phase 2 - In order to link the two parts of the development to be provided in Phase 1 and create connectivity and a sense of place in the short term and prevent isolated development and car dependence, development of the Masterplan area will then proceed with the area in the north of the site.

-Phase 3 - Development will then continue to the east of Windermere Road.
+- Phase 1a 20 units completed in 2017 for affordable housing units by Loreburn Housing Association.
+These affordable housing units will be banked against later phases of the development. - Phase 1b To minimise initial infrastructure costs and offset the sale of land at below open market value to the Registered Social Landlord, it is proposed to construct nine dwellings fronting onto Windermere Road.
+This phase was completed in 2018. - Phase 2 In order to link the two parts of the development to be provided in Phase 1 and create connectivity and a sense of place in the short term and prevent isolated development and car dependence, development of the Masterplan area will then proceed with the area in the north of the site.
+Construction has now commenced on Phase 2A.
+Planning consent 18/1301/FUL for 22 affordable houses and associated infrastructure was granted on 28 February 2019.
+Site works commenced in June 2019 and completion is programmed for March 2020 by Cunninghame Housing Association.
+Planning consent 19/0629/FUL for 38 dwelling houses, access roads and associated works was granted on 23 August 2019.
+Works are programmed to commence in 2020/21 with completion due by March 2021 by Cunninghame Housing Association.
+These 60 affordable housing units will result in the affordable housing requirement being meet. - Phase 3 Development will then continue to the east of Windermere Road.
 Development of land on both sides of Windermere Road will assist in naturally influencing driver behaviour and vehicle speeds.

-Phase 4 - Development will then continue from phase 2 in a south and easterly direction.

-Phase 5 - Development will then continue to the east of Windermere Road in a south and easterly direction.

-Phase 6 - Development will be completed to the south west of Windermere Road by extending to the boundary with the B6357 Stapleton Road.

-Phase 7 - Development will be completed to the north east of Windermere Road by extending to the boundary with the B6357 Stapleton Road.
+Dwelling units were completed fronting Windermere Road in 2019. - Phase 4 Development will then continue from phase 2 in a south and easterly direction. - Phase 5 Development will then continue to the east of Windermere Road in a south and easterly direction. - Phase 6 Development will be completed to the south west of Windermere Road by extending to the boundary with the B6357 Stapleton Road. - Phase 7 Development will be completed to the north east of Windermere Road by extending to the boundary with the B6357 Stapleton Road.